axis7818/axis7818.github.io/content/blog/learning-rust.md

 }
 ```

 The repetitive nature of unit tests and clear test naming creates perfect conditions for GitHub Copilot to generate large portions of code.
-In terms of pure time saving, I found this to be the most helpful use of GitHub Copilot.
+In terms of pure time savings, I found this to be the most helpful use of GitHub Copilot.

 ### One-Off Tasks